DynamoDS/DynamoPrimer/03_Anatomy-of-a-Dynamo-Definition/3-2_dynamo_libraries.md

 ## 3.3.
 DYNAMO LIBRARY

-The Library contains the Nodes we add to the Workspace to define Visual Programs for execution.
+The **Dynamo Library** contains the Nodes we add to the Workspace to define Visual Programs for execution.
 In the Library, we can search for or browse to Nodes.
 The Nodes contained here - the basic Nodes installed, Custom Nodes we define, and Nodes from the Package Manager that we add to Dynamo - are organizaed hierachically by category.
 Let's review this organization and explore the key Nodes we will use frequently.

 ###3.3.1.
 Library of Libraries
 The Dynamo **Library** that we interface with in the application is actually a collection of functional libraries, each containing Nodes grouped by Category.
 While this may seem obtuse at first, it is a flexible framework for organizing the Nodes that come with the default installation of Dynamo - and it's even better down the road when we start extending this base functionality with Custom Nodes and additional Packages.